ARMmbed/mbed-os-tools/README.md

 ```

 ## Host test detection
-When developing with mbed OS, Grentea will detect host tests automatically if they placed in the correct location.
+When developing with mbed OS, Greentea detects host tests automatically if you place them in the correct location.
 All tests in mbed OS are placed under a `TESTS` directory.
 You may place custom host test scripts in a folder named `host_tests` in this folder.
-For more information on the mbed OS test directory structure, please see the [mbed CLI documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/#test-directory-structure)
+For more information about the mbed OS test directory structure, please see the [mbed CLI documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/#test-directory-structure).

 ## Common issues

 ### `IOERR_SERIAL` errors
-This can be caused by a number of things:
+Possible causes:
-- The serial port is in use by another program.
-Be sure all terminals and other instances of Greentea are closed before trying again
+- Another program is using the serial port.
+Be sure all terminals and other instances of Greentea are closed before trying again.
-- The mbed's interface firmware is out of date.
-Please see the platform's page on [developer.mbed.org](https://developer.mbed.org/) for details on how to update it
+- The mbed interface firmware is out of date.
+Please see the platform's page on [developer.mbed.org](https://developer.mbed.org/) for details about how to update it.